top of page

 May 12, 20253 min read

+Self-care for neurodivergent adults often looks different than what we’re taught.
 Rest doesn’t always come easily, especially when your mind is wired for depth, connection, and constant engagement.
-For many neurodivergent individuals, even moments of stillness are filled with mental activity.
-You may be lying down, but your brain is still sorting through unfinished tasks, processing conversations, or preparing for what’s ahead.
-That doesn’t mean you’re doing anything wrong, it means your brain is doing exactly what it was designed to do: notice, analyze, a
+You may be lying down, but your brain is still processing conversations, organizing thoughts, or preparing for what’s ahead.
+That doesn’t mean you’re doing anything wrong.
+It means your brain is doing what it was designed to do.
+But even with an active mind, you deserve to rest.
+Wh

 Mema Mansouri

 You’re just trying to get through your day, maybe you're working, running errands, or sitting in a coffee shop, when suddenly everything becomes too much.
-The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels like a mountain.
-For many neurodivergent people, living with sensory overload isn’t just about minor inconvenience, it’s a full-body, full-brain experience t
+The lights feel too bright, the background noise is impossible to filter, your clothes are itchy or tight, and even the thought of responding to one more message feels overwhelming.
+For many neurodivergent adults, sensory overload isn’t just a minor inconvenience.
+It’s a full-body, full-brain experience that can leave you f

 Mema Mansouri